thetinahang/the-biz/README.md

 # README

-This is a Ruby on Rails application that uses the Last FM api to get results based on search terms.
+This is a Ruby on Rails application that uses the Last FM API to get results based on search terms.

 ## Installation instructions
 To load this app, git clone, run "bundle install", "rake db:migrate", and then "rails s" to start the server.
 Go to http://localhost:3000 in your favorite browser.
 You can start by creating a query and providing a name for the query.
 The query terms can be included at this time but you will be able to go back and edit accordingly.
 Hope you enjoy using this application!